 - After inquiry of the “Control Group”, as defined, are “You” aware of any or have any grounds for suspecting any circumstances which might give rise to a claim?
 (RRCA note: “Control Group” means the board of director members, executive officers, Chief Technology Officer, Chief Information Officer, Risk Manager and General Counsel or their functional equivalents of “Your Organization”.
 This does not include any administrative staff who work in the offices of these named positions.)

 - Within the last 5 years, has “Your Organization” suffered any system intrusions, tampering, virus or malicious code attacks, loss of data, loss of portable media, hacking incidents, extortion attempts, or data theft, resulting in a claim in excess of $25,000 that would be covered by this insurance?

 RRCA offers equipment coverage through National Casualty Company at the rate of $2.55 per $100.00 of equipment replacement value.
-The policy is effective from the date the check is received through 12/31/2021.
+The policy is effective from the date the check is received through 12/31 each year.

 The Equipment must be insured to 100% of value.
 Coverage only applies to clubs who have paid a premium and have been endorsed to the policy.
 Minimum premium for coverage is $100.00.
 A $500.00 deductible applies to each loss.
 This coverage is for direct loss or damage to equipment due to fire, theft, vandalism or other covered causes excluding earthquake and flood (subject to the actual policy terms and conditions).

-Download the RRCA Equipment Application to be completed should you desire to obtain or renew coverage on your equipment.
-Please forward the completed application with your check made payable to Insurance Management Group.
+Equipment Application for 2024to be completed should you desire to obtain or renew coverage on your equipment.